cchudzicki-ocw-testing/9.401-fall-2022/content/pages/calendar.md

 ---
 ## Weekly Schedule

 In this course, students are presented with challenges and discuss various tools developed to address them.
-Requirements include oral presentations, weekly written response papers, and a final project.
+Meeting session activities include 1:1 meetings with faculty and peers, a group opening discussion of the week’s challenge, oral presentations, and a collective critical evaluation of the week’s tool.
+Individual requirements include oral presentations, weekly written response papers, and a final project.

 ### Week 1: September 12